Gabby Douglas ends Paris Olympics run and withdraws from U.S. Championships

 She said she intends to continue training in preparation for the 2028 Olympics in Los Angeles.

-The winners at the U.S. Championships this weekend in Fort Worth, Texas, will compete at the Olympic Trials on June 27-30.
-Douglas was scheduled to compete on three of the four events at the Championships after failing to qualify as an all-around competitor.
+The U.S. Championships, held in Fort Worth, Texas this weekend, determine the gymnasts competing at Olympic Trials later this month.
+Douglas was slated to compete on three of the four events at the Championships after failing to qualify as an all-around competitor.

-Her last competitive outing was the Core Hydration Classic in Hartford, Connecticut, this month, where she withdrew after struggling on the uneven bars.
+Her last competitive outing was the Core Hydration Classic in Hartford, Connecticut earlier this month, where she withdrew after struggling on the uneven bars.

-Douglas, 28, pulled out in the first rotation.
+Douglas, 28, pulled out of the competition in the first rotation.
 She hit a clean set in warmups, but fell twice on the uneven bars in competition for a 10.100.

-Douglas returned to competition for the first time since the 2016 Rio Olympics at the American Classic in Katy, Texas, in April.
-She placed 10th in the all-around there, but qualified to compete at the U.S. Championships in three events.
+Douglas returned to competition for the first time since the 2016 Rio Olympics at the American Classic in Katy, Texas in April.
+She placed 10th in the all-around there, but she qualified to compete at the U.S. Championships on three events.

-She first announced her intention to return to the Olympics on “Hallie Jackson NOW” in February.
+She first announced her intention to return to the Olympics on “Hallie Jackson NOW” earlier this year.

 Douglas had initially intended to return to competitive gymnastics at the Winter Cup in February, but withdrew days before the competition due to a positive Covid test.